rajivbishwokarma/openlane_rtl2gds_sky130/README.md

 For the above given data,
 ```
-Utilization factor = (4 * 1 sq. unit) / ( 2 * 2 sq. unit) = 1
+Utilization factor = (4 * 1 sq. unit) / ( 4 * 2 sq. unit) = 0.5
 ```

-Aspect ratio is the ratio between height to width of your logic area.
-Using the data from above example, you can calculate the aspect ratio using the following formula.
+**Aspect ratio is the ratio between height to width of your logic area.** Using the data from above example, you can calculate the aspect ratio using the following formula.

 $$ Aspect\ Ratio = \frac{Height}{Width} $$